Are you a student who is ready for more?

 Ignatian College Connection Scholarship F

-Select number of full-tuition scholarships are awarded annually to high achieving students who have been faithful participants of the ICC program during high school.
+A select number of full-tuition scholarships are awarded annually to high achieving students who have been faithful participants of the ICC program during high school.
 A separate application is required.
-Students must demonstrate commitment to the ICC program and Saint Joseph's University, leadership and academic excellence.
+Students must demonstrate commitment to the ICC program and Saint Joseph's University, as well as leadership and academic excellence.
+Applicants are required to complete the FAFSA.
+A separate application is due by February 15.

 John P. McNulty Scholars Program Scholarship* I, F

-Full-tuition scholarships and additional partial scholarships awarded to women who declare a major in the fields of natural science (Biology, Chemical Biology, Chemistry, Environmental Science or Physics), Mathematics or Computer Science.
+Full-tuition scholarships and additional partial scholarships are awarded to women who declare a major in the fields of natural science (Biology, Chemical Biology, Chemistry, Environmental Science or Physics), Mathematics, Actuarial Science, or Computer Science.
 A separate application, essay and on-campus interview are required.
-Applicants must have a minimum of a 3.5 cumulative high school grade point average on a 4.0 scale and a 1300/1600 SAT or 29 ACT composite.
-Learn about the five major components to this program here.
-Applicants are encouraged to apply for admission through the Early Action process.
-The scholarship application is due by February 1.
+Applicants should have a minimum of a 3.5 cumulative high school grade point average on a 4.0 scale and a 1300/1600 SAT or 29 ACT composite.
+Learn about the five major components to this program here and apply here.

 Maguire Scholarship F